 Explore our fun creative maths activities, available to download for free!
 Our activities are suitable for children aged 4-12.
 We have used this symbol* where they are best suited to older children.

 Psst!
 Parents and carers, remember all of our resources are designed for exploring as a family.
 There is no right or wrong way, so don’t be afraid to get stuck in and enjoy experimenting.
 Get creative, play, make mistakes and let children take each activity or challenge as far as they want.
 You’ll be creating positive memories of maths together as a family – an important step in building a confident, can-do attitude towards maths.

 New creative maths activities added weekly, every Monday

 We cannot run our face-to-face sessions at present, so instead we’ll be adding a new creative maths activity for families to try at home together every week.
 You’ll also find new content regularly uploaded to our blog so keep an eye on that too!

 Maths of me activity

 This activity is all about the maths of yourself.
 Explore the numbers surrounding you and your life.
-Download our easy to fill in worksheet with your key numbers and compare them with each other.

 Write a Pi Poem (Piem) or Story activity*